Best Winter Curb Appeal Ideas from 18 Professionals

 Debbie Drummond, top producing Realtor® in Las Vegas.
 Specializing in luxury homes, golf course communities and high rise properties.

 Luke, thank you for asking me to contribute to this article.
-We’re lucky with nice year round weather in Las Vegas.
-Our lawns, palm trees and cacti look good in the middle of Winter.
+We’re lucky with the nice year-round weather in Las Vegas.
+Our lawns, palm trees, and cacti look good in the middle of Winter.